heya/io/README.md

 });
 ```

-In practicality to support browsers without the standard `Promise`, you may want to use `heya-async`.
+In practicality to support browsers without the standard `Promise`, you may want to use [heya-async](https://github.com/heya/async).

 AMD: